livebook-dev/livebook/README.md

 The following environment variables configure Livebook:

+  * LIVEBOOK_AUTOSAVE_PATH - sets the directory where notebooks with no file are saved.
+Defaults to livebook/notebooks/ under the default user cache location.
+    You can pass "none" to disable this behaviour.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.